italosestilon/crud-graphql-example/README.md

 # crud-graphql-example

-GraphQL Server for a CRUD example using mongoose.
+Example of a CRUD using GraphQL and Mongoose.

 # Installation
 ```